algorithmiaio/secret-store-provider-vault/README.md

 * vault_addr - URL to the Vault host or cluster
 * vault_token - Token that this plugin should use to access Vault
 * vault_secret_path - Path prefix that this plugin should use to store tokens in Vault

+## How To Contribute

+If you have proposed changes, feel free to open PRs.
+However, only submit PRs with code that can be freely released under the MIT license of this package.

 ## Testing